Principles of True Economy

 - The nature of money is unenclosable.
 Money finds ways around borders and other limitations.

 - Money channels unlimited creative energy into manifestation.

-- Money is the relational consciousness of the planetary being, under the supervision of life.
+- Money is the relational consciousness of the planetary superorganism, under the supervision of life.

 The articulation of the 11 principles has been greatly inspired by LOVE TO, a leading-edge incubator and funder of regenerative businesses and business clusters.
 The LOVE TO group of companies is quietly pioneering the implementation of the new economy with partners who have understood these principles for a long time.
 Special thanks to Tim Bennett, founder of LOVE TO, for his co-creative assistance.